 - Setup a (free) ClouDNS account.

-- Setup your normal DNS addresses (including the required domain ownership verification "CNAME") in ClouDNS, using the ClouDNS Domain Manager wizard.
+- Setup your normal DNS addresses (plus the domain ownership verification "CNAME", if required) in ClouDNS, using the ClouDNS Domain Manager wizard.

 - Setup your domain, using your registrar's domain manager wizard, pointing to the ClouDNS DNS servers.